gcpreston/webcandy/README.md

 ## Running
 To run Webcandy, do the following:
-1. Run `npm run watch` from the `webcandy/static` directory.
+1. Run `npm run watch` from the `static` directory.
 This watches for any changes made to the front-end and will let you see them by refreshing the page.
-2. Run `python webcandy.py` from the `webcandy/server` directory to start the Flask server.
+2. Run `python webcandy.py` from the `server` directory to start the Flask server.
 3. Navigate to the link in the Python console output to view the website!